djeada/Linux-Notes/notes/finding_files.md

 ```bash
 find $HOME -name '*' -type f -size +2000 -exec ls -s {} \; -ok rm -f {} \;
 ```
-<h2>Locate</h2>
+### Locate

-The <i>locate</i> command is a significantly quicker approach to find all files whose names match a certain search term.
+The <code>locate</code> command is a significantly quicker approach to find all files whose names match a certain search term.

 Find all file paths that start with "/usr", include the word "pixmaps", and end with ".jpg":